gabrie30/ghorg/README.md

     $ ghorg clone mygroup/mysubgroup --base-url=https://${your.hosted.gitlab.com} --scm=gitlab --token=XXXX --preserve-dir
     ```

 1. You must set `--base-url` which is the url to your instance.
-If your instance uses self signed certificates you can use the `--insecure-gitlab-client` flag
+If your instance requires an insecure connection you can use the `--insecure-gitlab-client` flag

 ##### GitLab Cloud